 CATHERINE J. ROSS (April 15) is the Fred C. Stevenson Research Professor at the George Washington University Law School.
 She specializes in constitutional law (with particular emphasis on the First Amendment), family law, and legal and policy issues concerning children.
 Her book, Lessons in Censorship: How Schools and Courts Subvert Students' First Amendment Rights (2015) was named the Best Book on the First Amendment by Concurring Opinions’ First Amendment News, and won the Critics’ Choice Book Award from the American Education Studies Association.
 Professor Ross has been a co-author of Contemporary Family Law since the First Edition (the Fourth Edition was published in 2015).
 In 2015-2016, Professor Ross was a Visiting Scholar at the Harvard School of Education.
 She was a Member of the School of Social Science at the Institute for Advanced Study at Princeton from 2008-2009.
 An elected Fellow of the American Bar Foundation, Professor Ross is former chair of the ABA’s Steering Committee on the Unmet Legal Needs of Children and former chair of the Section on Law and Communitarianism of the Association of American Law Schools.

 RAHUL SAGAR (Mar.
-18) is Global Network Associate Professor of Political Science at NYU Abu Dhabi and Washington Square Fellow at NYU New York.
+18) is Global Network Associate Professor of Political Science at NYU Abu Dhabi and NYU Shanghai.
 He was previously Associate Professor of Political Science at Yale NUS and Assistant Professor of Politics at Princeton University.
 Sagar's primary research interests are in political theory, political ethics, and public policy.
 He has written on a range of topics including executive power, moderation, and political realism.
 He is also deeply interested in the politics and society of India, especially Indian political thought.
 His book Secrets and Leaks: The Dilemma of State Secrecy (2013) received the National Academy of Public Administration’s 2014 Louis Brownlow Award, the Society for the Policy Sciences’ 2015 Myres S. McDougal Prize, and was designated a 2014 CHOICE Outstanding Title.
 Sagar's work has been published in edited volumes and peer-reviewed journals including the Journal of Political Philosophy, The Journal of Politics, Ethics and International Affairs, and Polity.
 He is a Global Ethics Fellow at the Carnegie Council and has received grants from a number of organizations including the Smith Richardson Foundation.

 JOAN WALLACH SCOTT (Sept.
 29) is Professor Emerita at the Institute for Advanced Study School of Social Science.
 Her groundbreaking work has challenged the foundations of conventional historical practice, including the nature of historical evidence and historical experience and the role of narrative in the writing of history.
 Broadly, the object of her work is the question of difference in history: its uses, enunciations, implementations, justifications, and transformations in the construction of social and political life.
 Scott’s recent books have focused on the vexed relationship of the particularity of gender to the universalizing force of democratic politics.
 They include Gender and the Politics of History (1988), Only Paradoxes to Offer: French Feminists and the Rights of Man (1996), Parité: Sexual Equality and the Crisis of French Universalism (2005), The Politics of the Veil (2007), The Fantasy of Feminist History (2011), Sex and Secularism (2017), Knowledge, Power, and Academic Freedom (2018), and On the Judgment of History (2020).
 Scott is a founding editor of History of the Present, a journal of theoretically-informed history.
 Scott is a long-standing member and former chair of the American Association of University Professors (AAUP) Committee on Academic Freedom and Tenure.